playgrdstar/machine_learning_methods_collection_javascript/README.md

-# Primer on three.js
+# Primer on Tensorflow in the Browser

-A simple primer on three.js
+A quick introduction on how to use tensorflow.js in the browser for machine learning - linear regression with batch gradient descent, adam optimizer, and a simple square mean error as the loss function.